-Here I used bone-in country-style pork ribs as that’s what I had, but to be honest this would work with a number of cuts and quantities (just probably not tenderloin as it is a little too lean), you just probably want more sauce if you are using a larger piece of meat.
-You want to make sure you have a nice layer over the top as the pork cooks.
+Here I used bone-in country-style pork ribs as that’s what I had, but to be honest you could use a number of cuts and quantities (just probably not tenderloin as it is a little too lean).
+Just adjust the amount of sauce if you are using a larger piece of meat – you want to make sure you have a nice layer over the top as the pork cooks.
 The sauce will take on some juice as it cooks so don’t worry too much about what you will have for serving, but obviously if you have a big piece of meat, you’ll want a decent amount of sauce to make sure you get all that tasty flavor.

 After you’ve left the slow cooker to do the hard work for a few hours, you can let the urge to open up and take a closer sniff get the better of you (it smells amazing as it’s cooking, it’s torture but in a good way!).
 The pork is meltingly tender – you can probably see how easily it falls apart as soon as you touch it with a fork.

-I’m sharing this recipe as part of this week’s Weekday Supper, where all the recipes are focussed on make ahead ideas for when it can be hard to all eat together.
-You can see all the other ideas below, and this slow cooker BBQ pork fits right in, as it will easily keep warm and re-heat as needed.
-If you have biscuits and collards as sides, they will also re-heat without an issue, and coleslaw is another great option for different meal times.
-Overall a delicious meal, that’s also perfect for busy mid-week nights.
+I’m sharing this recipe as part of this week’s Weekday Supper.
+All the recipes are focussed on make-ahead ideas for when it can be hard to all eat together; you can see all the other ideas below.
+This slow cooker BBQ pork fits right in, as it will easily keep warm and re-heat as needed.
+If you have biscuits and collards as sides, they will also re-heat without an issue.
+Coleslaw is another great option for different meal times as it keeps well.
+Overall this is a delicious meal, that’s also perfect for busy mid-week nights.

 - ½ cup/120ml tomato ketchup